Funding and Schemes

 Agri-Climate Rural Environment Scheme (ACRES)

-ACRES is Ireland's new agri-environment climate scheme under Ireland's CAP Strategic Plan.
-This new €1.5 billion flagship agri-environment scheme is a farmer-friendly scheme to help address biodiversity decline while delivering an income support for up to 50,000 farm families in Ireland.
+ACRES is an agri-environment climate scheme under Ireland's CAP Strategic Plan.
+This €1.5 billion flagship agri-environment scheme is aimed to help address biodiversity decline while delivering an income support for up to 50,000 farm families.

-The intake into the Scheme will be phased, with at least two tranches.
+The intake into the Scheme is phased, with at least two tranches.
 Tranche 1 of ACRES opened for applications October 2022 closing December 2022.
-If approved, the ACRES contracts start from 1 January 2023.
+It is proposed that the scheme will re-open in the third quarter of 2023 for applications for Tranche 2.

 This scheme includes payments for Rare Breeds (Connemara Pony; Irish Draught; Kerry Bog Pony) to eligible ACTIVE farmers.